Open-EO/openeo.org/documentation/1.0/datacubes.md

     <figcaption>An examplary vector datacube with 3 dimensions: 2 geometries are given for the vector dimension, along with 3 timesteps for the time dimension and 4 bands.</figcaption>
 </figure>

 Vector data cubes and raster data cubes are common cases of data cubes in the EO domain.
-A raster data cube has at least two spatial dimensions (x and y) and a vector data cube has at least a dimension of type vector.
-Unfortunately, due to historical reasons, in openEO, we **can not distinguish between a data cube and a raster data cube** currently.
-Therefore, we only distinguish between:
+A raster data cube has at least two spatial dimensions (e.g. `x` and `y`) and a vector data cube has at least a vector dimension (e.g. `geometry`).
+These distinctions are just made so that it is easier to describe "special" cases of data cubes, but you can also define other types such as a temporal data cube that has at least a temporal dimension (e.g. `t`).
-* *vector data cubes* (i.e., a data cube **with** a dimension of type vector), and
-* non-vector data cubes (i.e., a data cube **without** a dimension of type vector), which we will simply refer to as a *raster data cubes* in the documentation.

 ## Dimensions